 Paste – cutting glass to mimic diamonds and other coloured gemstones) was an early form of costume jewellery, popular with the Georgian lower classes and aristocracy alike.

 Gemstones were also backed by foil to provide another layer of luminescence and to intensify their colours.

 Closed back, foiled jewellery was a signature style of Georgian gemstones.

 Georgian jewellery is quite feminine in feel, with common motifs including flowers, plumes, birds, bugs and even human body parts like hands and eyes.
 Portrait miniatures were popular, as were intricate hair jewellery.

-Tokens of love and remembrance, like portrait miniatures, silhouettes and lover’s eye jewellery were common during this era, often featuring locks of hair.
+Tokens of love and remembrance, like portrait miniatures, silhouettes and lover’s eye jewellery were common during this era, often featuring locks of hair as part of these unique jewellery pieces.
 Particularly for mothers, jewellery featuring a lock of their child’s hair was a cherished keepsake.

 Women would often use their own hair to have mementos created for their husbands, lovers and children; by the end of the Georgian era, complete suites of jewellery, including bracelets and necklaces, were woven entirely from hair.

 Whilst mourning jewellery is most frequently associated with the Victorian era, it made its first appearance in Georgian times and in a much more macabre fashion.
 The Victorian revival was sentimental, whereas the Georgians favoured skeletons, gravediggers and coffins.

 The Georgians favoured dainty and symbolic stacking rings, an early echo of the contemporary stacking trend.
 You can find beautiful acrostic rings, as well as rings with hands clasped or holding a flower, from this time.
 Another popular ring style was a large central stone surrounded by smaller ones.